d6lts/backup_migrate/README.txt

 * Configure and use the module at admin/config/system/backup_migrate.

 OPTIONAL:
+* To drop all tables before import, expand "Advanced options" panel under the "Restore" and "Saved backups" tabs and tick the option.
 * Enable token.module to allow token replacement in backup file names.
 * To Backup to Amazon S3:
     - Download the S3 library from